How do I get started at KOMA?

 If your child is already training at KOMA, many parents enjoy the opportunity to train alongside them, building discipline and consistency together as a family.

-Every adult begins with a Program Placement Call, where we discuss goals, experience level, and the best starting option.
+Every adult begins with a First Class Experience, where we discuss goals, experience level, and determine the most appropriate starting point.

 How much does it cost?

-At Ko Martial Arts, every new student begins with a Program Placement Call to determine the appropriate program and schedule.
+At Ko Martial Arts, every new student begins with a First Class Experience to determine the appropriate program and schedule.

 What is the first step for new students?

-Every new student begins with a Program Placement Call.
+Every new student begins with a First Class Experience.

 During this short consultation, we learn about goals, age, and readiness while answering questions and determining if Ko Martial Arts is the right fit.